 Kia America Takes Over Primetime To Introduce All-Electric EV6 And The New Kia America Brand

-Kia Models Featured During In-Show Integrations on the 73rd EMMY® AWARDS and NBC's America's Got Talent
+Kia Models Feature During In-Show Integrations on the 73RD EMMY® AWARDS and America's Got Talent

 "The Kia EV6 is just the beginning of what the future holds for the Kia America brand," said Russell Wager, vice president, marketing, Kia America.
 "Based on the success of the partnerships Kia enjoyed last year with both the Emmys and America's Got Talent, we continue the launch of this all-new vehicle and highlight Kia's shift to electrification.
 These shows feature some of the most inspiring talent in the country today and allow us to introduce our new brand ethos of "Movement That Inspires" to a nation that is getting ready for an EV future."